ThanosSpin/Monte-Carlo-Simulation/README.md

-# Monte Carlo (MC) Simulations for d-dimensional Sphere Volume Estimation
+# Monte Carlo (MC) Simulations for Volume Estimation of a d-dimensional Sphere

 The goal of this repository is the use of MC Simulations for volume estimation of a d-dimensional Sphere.